-- Standard glasses are forbidden in Kumite divisions.
-Only plastic safety glasses manufactured specifically for sport use are allowed for all athletes. - In Ippon and Sanbon competition, one contestant must designated as (Aka) red and the other as (Shiro) white.
-One contestant must wear a red belt and the other a white belt to designate Aka and Shiro respectively. - As an alternative identification method for Ippon and Sanbon competition, one contestant designated as (Aka) red may wear a red cloth sash in their (Obi) belt as identification and the other side without a sash will be designated as (Shiro) white.
+- A. Standard glasses are forbidden in Kumite divisions.
+Only plastic safety glasses manufactured specifically for sport use are allowed for all athletes. - B. In the Ippon and Sanbon competition, one contestant must be designated as (Aka) red and the other as (Shiro) white.
+One contestant must wear a red belt and the other a white belt to designate Aka and Shiro respectively. - C. As an alternative identification method for Ippon and Sanbon competition, one contestant designated as (Aka) red may wear a red cloth sash in their (Obi) belt as identification and the other side without a sash will be designated as (Shiro) white.

-ARTICLE 4.
-EQUIPMENT
+ARTICLE 1.4 EQUIPMENT

-- General Only AAU Karate approved equipment shall be allowed.
-In regard to contact rules, such protective equipment shall be considered an extension/part of the body. - Head Gear- Kumite contestants' ages 5-17 must have AAU approved white head gear with plastic face shield. (such as Mizuno or Macho Warrior) (Mandatory) - Headgear, with or without face shield is optional for contestants 18 years and older.
-(Optional) - Fist Guards- Approved fist pads are compulsory in all divisions.
-(Mandatory) - Approved white naugahyde fist guards for Ippon and Sanbon Kumite.
-(Mandatory) - Mouth Guards- Gum shields are compulsory in all Kumite divisions.
-(Mandatory) - Groin Cups Groin protectors are compulsory in all Kumite division for male competitors.
+- A. General- Only AAU Karate approved equipment shall be allowed.
+In regard to contact rules, such protective equipment shall be considered an extension/part of the body. - B. Logos Only acceptable logo on equipment is an AAU logo unless approved by the AAU executive committee. - C. Head Gear- Kumite contestants' ages 5-17 must have AAU approved white head gear with plastic face shield. (such as Mizuno or Macho Warrior) (Mandatory) - D. Headgear, with or without a face shield is optional for contestants 18 years and older.
+(Optional) - E. Fist Guards- Approved fist pads are compulsory in all divisions.
+(Mandatory) - F. Approved white naugahyde fist guards for Ippon and Sanbon Kumite.
+(Mandatory) - G. Mouth Guards- Gum shields are compulsory in all Kumite divisions.
+(Mandatory) - H. Groin Cups- Groin protectors are compulsory in all Kumite divisions for male competitors.
 Groin Cups are to be worn under the Gi trousers.
-(Mandatory) - Chest Protectors All contestants may wear the authorized white or clear plastic breast protective equipment.
+(Mandatory) - I. Chest Protectors- All contestants may wear the authorized white or clear plastic breast protective equipment.
 Must be worn under the gi top.
-(Optional) - Shin Protectors (for Ippon)- Shin pads and instep protectors are NOT allowed for Ippon kumite. - Shin Protectors (for Sanbon)- Kumite contestants' ages 5-17 may have AAU approved (white cloth or naugahyde) shin pads and instep protectors (cloth or naugahyde).
-(Optional) All Kumite contestants (including adults) may have AAU approved (white cloth or naugahyde) shin pads that are completely covered by a pair of gi pants (3/4 length of the shin).
-(Optional) - The use of bandages, padding, or supports due to injury must be approved by the Referee Council on the advice of the Official Doctor.
+(Optional) - J. Foot Protectors (for Ippon)- Shin pads and boot/instep protectors are NOT allowed for Ippon kumite. - K. Foot Protectors (for Sanbon) AAU approved (white cloth or naugahyde) shin pads and boot/instep protectors (cloth or naugahyde).
+The boot must match the glove color.
+(Optional) - L. The use of bandages, padding, or supports due to injury must be approved by the Referee Council on the advice of the Official Doctor.
 No braces that include any metallic parts shall be used.
-The Referee shall make the final decision as to the permitted use of items or products applied or adhered to the competitor, related to medical treatment, such as tape or other supportive or corrective materials. - The National executive committee may approve additional equipment.
+The Referee shall make the final decision as to the permitted use of items or products applied or adhered to the competitor, related to medical treatment, such as tape or other supportive or corrective materials. - M. The National executive committee may approve additional equipment.

-ARTICLE 5.
-PROTESTS
+ARTICLE 1.5 PROTESTS

-- Only a Technical Coach may file a protest of an action or decision about his/her athlete. - The protest must be submitted to the National Referee Council within 60 minutes of the incident or the decision in question. - A protest may pertain to an infraction of a rule (for example, wrong range of scoring for kobudo, a point called and awarded after time's up) or an administrative error (for example, omission of an athlete after athlete had reported for competition at the ring). - A protest shall not pertain to a difference in judgment by the referees and the coach, or used to persuade or lobby for a change in the results.
+A. Only a Technical Coach may file a protest of an action or decision about his/her athlete.

+- B. The protest must be submitted to the National Referee Council within 60 minutes of the incident or the decision in question. - C. A protest may pertain to an infraction of a rule (for example, wrong range of scoring for kobudo, a point called and awarded after time's up) or an administrative error (for example, omission of an athlete after an athlete had reported for competition at the ring). - D. A protest shall not pertain to a difference in judgment by the referees and the coach, or used to persuade or lobby for a change in the results.